Ondrej Rigo: Personality and psychopathological profile

-According to court appointed psychologist Anton Heretik, author of Rigo's psychological profile during the trial, Rigo is a psychopath.
+According to court-appointed psychologist Anton Heretik, author of Rigo's psychological profile during the trial, Rigo is a psychopath.
 "He does not accept any social norms, he is lacking empathy and behaves very impulsively.
 At the same time he is a schizoid personality, unable to create relationships with others.
 He has strange thoughts and hobbies and he is a loner.
 He is a combination of schizoid and antisocial psychopath, creating a very dangerous type of criminal", claims Heretik.

-According to his psychological profile, the strangeness, lack of hospitality and language barrier in a foreign country could have influenced his later behavior.
+According to his psychological profile, the strangeness, lack of hospitality and language barrier in a foreign country could have influenced his later behaviour.
 Rigo was found by the psychologists to not be a sadist.

 According to Rigo's investigator Jozef Vachálek, "(he) had a low IQ and seldom talked".

 While incarcerated in Ilava prison, Rigo behaved according to the norms most of the time, but according to pedagogist Daniel Blaško from Ilava Prison, he would "often react too aggressively".
 "Chances for his correction are zero", says Blaško.
 According to him, it was difficult to communicate with Rigo, because he seldom communicated in a coherent sentence.

+Ondrej Rigo has a daughter.
+According to an article in the Slovak newspaper SME, Rigo was of Roma ethnicity.
+Even as an adult, Rigo was a man of short stature.